airKlizz/TextSegmentation/README.md

 ## My Model

-The model is composed of a [pre-trained sentence encoder from tf hub](https://tfhub.dev/google/universal-sentence-encoder-large/5) follows by a recurrent layer on each sentence and then a classification layer.
+The model is composed of a sentence encoder ([pre-trained sentence encoder from tf hub](https://tfhub.dev/google/universal-sentence-encoder-large/5) or [transformer from HuggingFace](https://huggingface.co/transformers/)) follows by a recurrent layer (simple or bidirectional) on each sentence and then a classification layer.

 <img src="model/model.png" alt="Architecture of the model" width="800"/>

 ## Results

+### TF Hub sentence encoder and simple recurrent layer

 The result and the model weight are obtained after a training with parameters :